Stability and chaos in dynamical last passage percolation: The case of long excursions: deriving Theorem

 \subsection{Proof of Theorem~\ref{t.lowell}.}

-Here is a roadmap for the argument ahead. \begin{enumerate} \item We divide the analysis into two cases, bulk and edge.
+We start with a roadmap. \begin{enumerate} \item We divide the analysis of the case of long excursions into two sub-cases, bulk and edge.
 The edge case $\edgelongexc(\cdot)$ occurs when a dominant contribution comes from a single excursion with one endpoint close to $(0,0)$ or $(0,1)$; otherwise, it is the bulk case $\bulklongexc(\cdot)$ that occurs.
 How long excursions force one or other case will be indicated precisely in \eqref{e.bulkedgeinclusion}. \item The analysis of the edge case is short and follows from the bulk case by changing certain parameters, so we focus on the latter.
 For this, we identify a scale of excursions with significant cumulative duration (at least of order $(\log n)^{-1},$ since there are at most $\log n$ many scales).
 To bound below the right-hand side in Lemma \ref{l.additive}, we will consider merely excursions of this scale. \item Using an input from \cite{NearGroundStates}, we will prove in Proposition \ref{p.noslender} that these excursions are typically not slender in the sense of Definition~\ref{d.excursion}. \item In Lemma \ref{l.evente}, we will further prove that they are not too wide. \item Excursions thus typically enjoy favourable geometric features.
 The key Lemma \ref{l.lowtotdef} allied with this typicality proves a lower bound on the summands in \eqref{e.keydiff}.
 The lemma is a consequence of the twin peaks' rarity result Theorem~\ref{t.nearmax}. \end{enumerate}